 Assignment 1

-Measure the latency and throughput of TCP and/or UDP (as noted
+Measure the latency and throughput of the following TCP and/or UDP

-Create a web page with graphs summarizing your results.
-All
+wireless, or off-campus.
+Create a web page with graphs

-messages must use xor encoding of 64bit (8 byte, java "long")
+is to use a xor encoding of 64bit (8 byte, java "long") values,

 - Measure round-trip latency (RTTs) and how it varies with